 US judge orders quicker bond hearings for asylum seekers

-SEATTLE (AP) - A federal judge on Friday ordered the U.S. government to give quicker bond hearings to immigrants caught on the border who pass initial asylum screenings.
+SEATTLE (AP) - A federal judge says the U.S. government must give bond hearings more quickly to immigrants caught on the border who pass initial asylum screenings.

-U.S. District Judge Marsha Pechman in Seattle granted a preliminary injunction and found the immigration courts should conduct the bond hearings within seven days if immigrants request one.
+U.S. District Judge Marsha Pechman in Seattle on Friday ordered immigration courts to conduct the bond hearings within seven days should the immigrants request one.

-She also said it's up to the U.S. government to prove why the immigrants shouldn't be released.
+She also says it's up to the government to prove why the immigrants shouldn't be released.